Macroscopic Stochastic Thermodynamics: Macroscopic limit

 Rewriting $\mathcal{x}-\mathcal{x}^{\text{eq}} =(\mathcal{x}^*-\mathcal{x}^{\text{eq}})+(\mathcal{x}-\mathcal{x}^*)$ and using the stationary condition \eqref{stationary_point} to eliminate the mixed terms, \eqref{ep_linear} simplifies to

 In view of \eqref{mean_nonadiabatic_autonomousEq}, this is nothing but the nonadiabatic-adiabatic decomposition of the scaled entropy production \eqref{ad_nonad_epr} close to equilibrium.
 The first (nonadiabatic) contribution in the right-hand side of \eqref{ep_linear2} describes the nonegative entropy produced as the system relaxes to the nonequilibrium steady state $\mathcal{x}^*$.
 The second (adiabatic) one describes the nonnegative entropy production to sustain that steady state.
-Hence, the structure of steady state thermodynamics proposed by Oono-Paniconi is recovered here \cite{oon98}.
-Furthermore, we retrieve the minimum entropy production principle since from

-we conclude that $\mathcal{x}^*$ is the macroscopic state that minimizes the entropy production rate \cite{Nicolis1984,Prigogine1961Jul}.
-In general, this result holds true only for states $\mathcal{x}^*$ close to detailed balance.
-Nevertheless, we will present in Sec.~\eqref{sec:ex3} a class of model systems in which the minimum entropy production principle is valid far from equilibrium.
+Hence, the structure of steady state thermodynamics proposed by Oono-Paniconi is recovered here \cite{oon98}. { Furthermore, we retrieve the minimum entropy production principle since \eqref{ep_linear2} states that the fixed point $\mathcal{x}^*$ minimizes the entropy production rate among all states solutions of \eqref{dcdt_linear} \cite{Nicolis1984,Prigogine1961Jul}.
+In general, this result holds true only for states $\mathcal{x}^*$ close to detailed balance and linear dynamics.
+Nevertheless, we will present in Sec.~\ref{sec:ex3} a class of model systems in which the minimum entropy production principle is valid far from equilibrium.
+Additionally, computing the time derivative of \eqref{ep_linear2} with the aid of \eqref{linear_EqDyn},